MHCommunity/mousehunt-improved/README.md

   - Uses high-res images with transparent backgrounds across the entire MH interface.

 - Inline Wiki
-  - Clicking 'Wiki' in the menu will load it right in the page, rather than opening a new tab.
+  - Clicking 'Wiki' in the menu will load it right on the page, rather than opening a new tab.

 - Keyboard Shortcuts
   - Press '?' to see a list of keyboard shortcuts.